-Much research has been carried out in the field of sexual health over the past few years, some of it in this department.
-Amongst issues of concern are unintended conceptions (especially amongst teenagers), abortion choices, contraception side effects, sex and relationships education, HIV and other STIs, and so on.
+In the case of sexual conduct, there is concern over the threat of HIV/AIDS and other STIs globally, as well as the high UK rates of teenage conceptions.
+Much research has been carried out in this field over the past few years, some of it in this department.
 In this course, emphasis is given to lessons learned from the research and how these may be applied in intervention programmes and policy development of various kinds.

 Teaching and learning methods